-Now that we make all of our own personal care and beauty products, I keep a lot of the ingredients on hand in bulk (from here).
-I looked at the numbers from last year, and we actually saved (a lot of) money doing this!
+Since I make most of our own personal care and beauty products, I keep a lot of the ingredients on hand.
+Buying in bulk and making your own beauty and personal care products this we can save a lot of money in a year!

 Ingredients for Natural Beauty Recipes